 Two dissemination sessions were run during the EGI Technical Forum, one targeted specifically at NGIs, and a general session on reaching out to the media, which included a presentation from Martin Ince of the Times Higher Educational Supplement.
 Two press releases were issued - a media invitation to a press conference sent a week before the event, and a press release issued on Wednesday 15, plus a press pack containing images and support materials.
 “EGI Inspire brings together European e-Infrastructure community” was issued to 3,870 journalists through the AlphaGalileo press service and was also published on the Cordis news wire, the EGI website and sent to the media contacts list and the dissemination mailing list.
 A press release announcing the funding for EGI-InSPIRE was also issued by the EC Press Office on 15th and together this led to 27 press cuttings during the quarter, including articles in HPCwire, iSGTW, ZDNet, Yahoo News, ITnews in Australia, Science Business and Environment & Energy Management.

 The local Dutch media were targeted in partnership with BiGGrid, the event hosts, and a press conference invitation was issued.
 Local journalists were unable to attend on the date of the press conference, but interviews were held with Web Wereld and Tweakers.net separately.
-The dissemination team also promoted the Flickr and Twitter feeds at the event, setting up an event hashtag to enable delegates to share their photos and blogs with the rest of the community.
-Around 50 Twitter posts were generated and 70 photos were uploaded to Twitter.
+The dissemination team also promoted the Flickr and Twitter feeds at the event, setting up an event hashtag (#egi2010) – effectively a pre-agreed label for any user generated content - to enable delegates to share their photos and blogs with the rest of the community.
+Around 50 Twitter posts were generated and 70 photos were uploaded to Flickr.
 An iPhone app was available to download, featuring a full programme, the option to select favourite sessions and a link to the social media channels.
 This was downloaded by 39 people before the event and 54 during it.
 TNA2.2 worked with the GridCast team from e-ScienceTalk to run an event blog, and contributed bloggers from the dissemination team, leading to 26 posts on the blog and 6 videos on YouTube.
 EGI also ran a booth at the event, distributing materials and showing the new BELIEF video about EGI.

 Since the Technical Forum, the dissemination team has focused on preparations for the EGI User Forum in Vilnius, 11-15 April.
 This has included participation in the Programme and Organising Committees, as well as working on an outreach plan for the meeting and advertising the event itself through our media channels.
 Content was also developed for the conference website at http://uf2011.egi.eu/ and the site has been regularly updated.
 The dissemination team also worked with the Organising Committee and the local organisers to produce the sponsor and exhibition guides.